mithie/spring-boot-microservice-demo/README.md

 **05_Eureka_And_Ribbon** goes one step further into a more advanced topic - client-side load-balancing - which we can use almost out-of-the-box with Spring Cloud's
 Ribbon starter project.

+### Declarative Service Calls and Fallback behaviour with Feign and Hystrix

+**06_Feign_And_Hystrix** shows the use of declarative REST clients and how fallback mechanisms work when a service cannot be reached anymore.
+Also, testing of Feign with wiremock will be shown.

 ## Detail Description